-Bulbs last much, much longer on DC than AC too.

-Additionally, whilst LEDs are protected by the resistor you place in series with each of them, incandescent bulbs have no such protection... so for best life and to reduce the high heat output of any incandescent bulb of any size, run it at least 25% below its manufacturers ratings, and it will last a very, very long time!.
+LEDs should be run on DC.
+Bulbs last much, much longer on DC than on AC.
+Additionally, whilst LEDs are protected by the resistor that you place in series with each of them, incandescent bulbs have no such protection - so for best life and to reduce the high heat output of any incandescent bulb of any size, run it at least 25% below its manufacturer's ratings and it will last a very, very long time!

-Yet again the best power supply is probably regulated DC "wall wart" type, where the supply plugs directly into the mains socket - I would personally choose one that will let you choose the voltage, with a rating to suit, but probably of approximately 1 to 1.5 amps to give you a bit of leeway for later changes in how many may be used at any one time.
+Yet again, the best power supply is probably a regulated DC "wall" type, where the supply plugs directly into the mains socket.
+I would personally chose one that will let you choose the voltage with a rating to suit, but probably of approximately 1 to 1.5 Amps to give you a bit of leeway for later changes in how many lamps may be used at any one time.

-Time and money saving tip: Distribute the power rather than running more or longer wires!

-"Wall wart" power supplies are low cost, and you may even have a few in the bottom drawer!

-DO consider using several of them, distributed around under the layout.
-That way you will have several "local circuits" with perhaps just a couple of wires to the control panel - that will help you to reduce the number of long wires you need to run and keep tidy!
+Time and money saving tip: distribute the power rather than running more or longer wires!
+"Wall" power supplies are low cost, and you may even have a few in the bottom drawer!
+Do consider using several of them, distributed around the layout.
+That way, you will have several "local circuits" with perhaps just a couple of wires to the control panel - that will help you to reduce the number of long wires you need to run and keep your layout tidy!

-Layout Wiring & Power Structure - General oversight comment
+Layout Wiring & Power Structure - General Oversight Comment

-From this point on, we will cover why each set of devices used on your layout should have its own discrete wiring circuitry, The pages that follow in "DCC Power and Wiring part 2" will also include Wire charts and wire size recommendations as well as how to lay out the bus, add filters, connect droppers and go about handling any complex trackwork or wiring issues you may come across.
+From this point on, we will cover why each set of devices used on your layout should have its on discrete wiring circuitry.
+The pages that follow in "DCC Power and Wiring - Part 2" will also include wire charts and wire size recommendations as well as how to layout the bus, add filters, connect droppers and go about handling any complex trackwork or wiring issues you may come across.

-It is the nature of layouts and modellers that all are different, so if you cannot answer your questions by reviewing these pages, please do feel free to email us and we will do our very best to give you some "One on One" assistance with your wiring problems or questions.
+It is the nature of layouts and modellers that all are different, so if you cannot answer your questions by reviewing these pages, please do feel free to emails us and we will do our very best to give you some "one-on-one" assistance with your questions.
+Alternatively, join our free forum at www.dccconceptsforum.com!

-Not all layouts will be big and complex (This is the prototype layout of Carlisle in the UK).
-In reality though, it is NOT about complex or not: The wiring guidelines and rules will always stay the same no matter what size your layout is.
-Keep following "best practice" from the very beginning and your layout will work and perform well, big OR small!
+Not all layouts will be big and complete (this is the prototype of Carlisle here in the UK).

+In reality though, it is not about complex or not: the wiring guidelines and rules will always stay the same no matter what size your layout is.
+Keep following "best practice" from the very beginning and your layout will work and perform well, bif or small!
 Read on to see how easy "doing it right" can be.

-First, a few "DO's and "Don'ts"
+First, a few "Dos" and "Don'ts"

-- Do match your power supply and overall system power ability and please be sure your system really is appropriate for the size of layout you are building.
-Example: An NCE PowerCab or basic low power start set is a great start set or system for testing the larger layout (even one as big as this) as you build it. - .BUT you really should upgrade later- Especially if your layout will be more than 1/2 of a average standard bedroom in size, run more than 4~5 locos at a time or if it will be a heavy user of DCC accessory devices.
+Do match your power supply and overall system power ability - and please be sure your system really is appropriate for the size of layout you're building.
+Example: An NCE PowerCab or basic low power start set is a great start set or system for testing the larger layout (even one as big as this) as you build it.
+But - you should upgrade later - especially if your layout will be more than 1/2 of an average standard bedroom in size, run more than 4~5 locos at a time or if it will be a heavy user of DCC accessory devices.